 Output assets generated

-auto-train command generates the following assets in the output folder:
+The ML task commands in the CLI generate the following assets in the output folder:

 - A serialized model .zip ("best model") ready to use for running predictions.